videolan/vlc/share/lua/README.txt

   to "value".
 Created vars can be of type float, string, bool or void.
   For a void variable the value has to be 'nil'.

-var.add_callback( object, name, function, data ): Add a callback to the object's "name" variable.
-Callback functions take 4 arguments: the variable name, the old value, the new value and data. var.del_callback( object, name, function, data ): Delete a callback to the object's "name" variable. "function" and "data" must be the same as when add_callback() was called. var.trigger_callback( object, name ): Trigger the callbacks associated with the object's "name" variable.
+var.trigger_callback( object, name ): Trigger the callbacks associated with the object's "name" variable.